GeorgeBrown128/electricdragon.net/content/about.md

 the skills I'd developed as a hobbyist, and learn a great deal more about my industry.

+{{% fluid_img class="pure-u-1-1" src="img/iet-diamond-trim.jpg" alt="Me in the University labs." %}}

 The [IET](http://www.theiet.org/) has acknowledged my progress so far by awarding me with a [Diamond Jubilee Scholarship] (http://conferences.theiet.org/achievement/scholarships/diamond/index.cfm?origin=/diamond).
-This award has already proved it's value to me by enabling me to acquire test equipment to further my hobby and university work.
+This award has already proved it's value to me by enabling me to acquire both a new laptop, and test equipment.
+I can use these to further my hobby and university work.
 I am incredibly grateful for the support from the IET.
 My local newspaper covered the story, which can be found [here](http://www.whitbygazette.co.uk/news/local/ex-caedmon-college-whitby-student-a-real-diamond-geezer-1-7772699).

 {{% fluid_img class="pure-u-1-1" src="img/iet-800.jpg" alt="Me in the University labs." %}}